FC Zürich Frauen: Stadium

 The Heerenschürli sport park serves as home ground for most of the national league and cup games women's team of FC Zürich.
-The international games were played first at stadium Schützenwiese in Winterthur but since 2012 these games are hosted at the Letzigrund stadium in Zürich.
+International games were played first at the Schützenwiese stadium in Winterthur, but since 2012, the games are hosted at the Letzigrund stadium in Zürich.

-On the 13th of November 2013, 7,304 fans watched the round of 16 second leg game against FC Barcelona, which was a record attendance for Swiss women's football for many years.
+On 13 November 2013, 7,304 fans watched the round of 16 second leg game against FC Barcelona, which was a record attendance for Swiss women's football for many years.
 Servette FC Chênois Féminin broke the record in 2021, when they had 12,782 people at their home game against Chelsea F.C.
 Women in the newly introduced group stage of the UEFA Women's Champions League.

-However, when FC Zürich Frauen also qualified for the group stage a year later in 2022, the club's home stadium Letzigrund wasn't available due to scheduling issues.
-The three matches against Juventus, Lyon and Arsenal then were played at the FCS Arena Schaffhausen, about 40km away from Zürich.
+However, when FC Zürich Frauen also qualified for the group stage a year later in 2022, the club's home stadium Letzigrund was not available due to scheduling issues.
+The three matches against Juventus, Lyon and Arsenal then were played at the FCS Arena Schaffhausen, about 40 km away from Zürich.
 The stadium's capacity of 8,000 then prevented another record attendance.

 The sport park Heerenschürli is FC Zürich Frauen's home ground for their league and cup games.